jarviscanada/jarvis_data_eng_SrivatsanViswanathan/linux_sql/README.md

 # Improvements
 - An alert mechanism to warn the user based on a threshold they set for free memory
-- Create a graph that contains all the nodes's information so you can compare machine data like memory, idle time, and disk availability
+- Create a graph that contains all the node's information so you can compare machine data like memory, idle time, and disk availability
 - Create scripts for queries that would provide useful information like average idle time and average disk usage